 Do you want to fix the error message “This action isn’t allowed” on YouTube?
 Well, we’ve got you covered.

-If you’re experiencing an unknown error “This action isn’t allowed,” we know how annoying it is not to know how to deal with it.
+If you’re experiencing the unknown error “This action isn’t allowed,” we know how annoying it is not knowing how to deal with it.

 We will explain fixes you can use on your computer, mobile device, and TV.